jkomoros/adjacency-map/README.md

 type: PropertyName,
 //source is never set explicitly, but implied by the node whose edge definition the edge shows up in
 source: NodeID
-//if ref is omitted it will implicitly be the root node, with id of '' ref?: NodeID,
+//if parent is omitted it will implicitly be the root node, with id of '' parent?: NodeID,
 //A way for a given edge to override the implies property of its property type, see 'Implied Edges', below implies?: ImpliesConfiguration
 //If an edge was implied into existence, it will have implied: true.
 Effectively a special constant.
 You may not explicitly define a value for implied in your configuration; it is set automaticlaly by the engine.